bharathgs/Awesome-pytorch-list/README.md

 293. [fluidnet_cxx](https://github.com/jolibrain/fluidnet_cxx): FluidNet re-written with ATen tensor lib.
 294. [Deep-Reinforcement-Learning-Algorithms-with-PyTorch](https://github.com/p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch): This repository contains PyTorch implementations of deep reinforcement learning algorithms.
 295. [Shufflenet-v2-Pytorch](https://github.com/ericsun99/Shufflenet-v2-Pytorch): This is a Pytorch implementation of faceplusplus's ShuffleNet-v2.
+296. [GraphWaveletNeuralNetwork](https://github.com/benedekrozemberczki/GraphWaveletNeuralNetwork): This is a Pytorch implementation of Graph Wavelet Neural Network.
+ICLR 2019.
+297. [AttentionWalk](https://github.com/benedekrozemberczki/AttentionWalk): This is a Pytorch implementation of Watch Your Step: Learning Node Embeddings via Graph Attention.
+NIPS 2018.
+298. [SGCN](https://github.com/benedekrozemberczki/SGCN): This is a Pytorch implementation of Signed Graph Convolutional Network.
+ICDM 2018.
+299. [SINE](https://github.com/benedekrozemberczki/SINE): This is a Pytorch implementation of SINE: Scalable Incomplete Network Embedding.
+ICDM 2018.
+300. [GAM](https://github.com/benedekrozemberczki/GAM): This is a Pytorch implementation of Graph Classification using Structural Attention.
+KDD 2018.

 ## Pytorch elsewhere